Brian L. Carpenter, PhD, CFE

 What Do I Do for a Living?

-I never really know how to answer this question.
+I never quite know how to answer this question.
 I usually just say something like, “I’m an independent risk management consultant who specializes in the public charter school sector.”
-This, of course, leads to the obvious question, “What does that involve?”
+This, of course, leads to the obvious question, “What is that?” (or sometimes, “What is a charter school?”)

-Now, if I’m on an airplane and I’m tired, I just yawn and say, “It can get pretty complicated, but the short answer is, I help schools solve problems before they turn into headlines.”
+Now, if I’m on an airplane and I’m tired, I just yawn, apologize, and say, “It can get pretty technical, but the short answer is, I help schools solve problems before they turn into headlines.”
 This usually gets a smile.
-Then I close my eyes and hope that the other person will let me get some sleep.
+Then I close my eyes and turn away, hoping that the other person will let me get some shuteye.

-If I’m not too tired to talk, I throw out a more complete answer that risks putting the other person to sleep because it includes a lot of technical terms such as board governance training, fraud risk management (including fraud investigations), employee relations (including HR investigations), enterprise risk management (including risk assessments), consultations with attorneys and conflict resolution.
+If I’m not too tired to talk, I throw out a more complete answer that risks putting the other person to sleep.
+I get it.
+Normal people don’t geek out over such things as board governance training, but I do.
+I also have credentials and experience in fraud risk management (including fraud investigations and strengthening internal controls), employee relations (including HR investigations), enterprise risk management (including risk assessments), consultations with attorneys and conflict resolution.
 In other words, I help schools protect their mission by targeting risk, as my company tagline says.
-In my “spare time,” I write.
-(Links below to my books on Amazon.)

-Why I Think of My Work as a Force Multiplier Instead of as a “Consulting”
+Why I Think of Myself as a Force Multiplier Instead of as “Consultant”

 (linked to Amazon)